leggedrobotics/RaiSimUnity/README.md

 # RaisimUnity

 raisimUnity is a visualizer for raisim based on [Unity](https://unity.com/).
-The visualizer get the simulation data from raisim server application via TCP/IP.
+The visualizer gets the simulation data from raisim server application via TCP/IP.

 The project was tested on Ubuntu 18.04 LST.